 Each counselling sessions is 50 minutes long.
 The first session is £25; this allows you the opportunity to meet me and decide if you want to carry on with further sessions.
 Sessions after that are charged at £45 per session.
 I have a card machine so you can pay easily at the end of the session.
 I also accept cash and cheque.

-I work on Tuesdays and Thursdays 9-5pm
+I work on Monday evenings Tuesdays, Wednesdays and Thursdays 9-5pm